Personal-CS50-WEB/Final-project/README.md

 To run the tests, simply run the following command in the backend directory:

 `python manage.py test`

+These unit tests provide a solid foundation for the application, and they help to ensure that the application is working correctly and that new changes do not break existing functionality.

 ## **Starting the app**
 ### Prerequisites